 What is Cortisol, and how is it Detected?

-Cortisol is commonly referred to as "the stress hormone."
-The hormone is mostly secreted by the adrenal glands and released into the bloodstream as a "fight or flight response" to stress, although cortisol is also produced in the hypothalamus of the brain and the pituitary glands.
-The highest quantities of cortisol are supposed to be produced in the early morning hours with production slowly tapering off throughout the day, but this largely depends on a person's daily activity patterns.
+Cortisol is commonly referred to as “the stress hormone.”
+The hormone is mostly secreted by the adrenal glands and released into the bloodstream as a “fight or flight response” to stress, although cortisol is also produced in the hypothalamus of the brain and the pituitary glands.
+The highest quantities of cortisol are supposed to be produced in the early morning hours with production slowly tapering off throughout the day, but this largely depends on a person’s daily activity patterns.
 On average, cortisol levels rise and fall throughout the day, especially when a person is faced with a lot of stress or the levels of their other hormones are thrown into disarray.
-In addition to stress and a lack of hormone balance, other factors can also trigger an increased production and release of cortisol, such as exercise, excitement and low blood sugar.
+In addition to stress and a lack of hormone balance, other factors can also trigger increased cortisol production and cortisol release, such as exercise, excitement, and low blood sugar.

 Understanding the Natural Stress Response

 On the short-term, cortisol can be life-saving because it helps the body deal with stress.
 As the stress is dealt with, balance can be restored in the body and the cortisol level returns to its normal, lower level.
 Unfortunately, many of us live stressful lives and experience heightened stress levels for extended periods of time.
 This constant state of alarm is also known as chronic stress, and it can oftentimes lead to a variety of symptoms resulting from an excess of cortisol production.
 In some cases, high cortisol levels inhibit the production of insulin, a hormone responsible for metabolic functions and the regulation of blood sugar levels.
 When this happens, the results vary from weight gain to more serious health conditions, such as type II diabetes and metabolic syndrome (syndrome X).
-In other cases, too much cortisol can be the product of a condition known as Cushing's syndrome.
+In other cases, too much cortisol can be the product of a condition known as Cushing syndrome.
 This condition is known for debilitating symptoms that include: